pietrobiroli/maternalDepression/README.md

       -  dataClean/THP_clean.dta

 ### DATA ACCESS:
 The replication files contain a publically available, cleaned, and anonymized dataset, THP_clean.dta, which can be used to run the replication code in THP_analysis.do.
-Files THP_merge.do and THP_cleandata.do merge and clean raw data to produce THP_clean.dta.
+Files THP_mergedata.do and THP_cleandata.do merge and clean raw data to produce THP_clean.dta.

 The raw data for this project are confidential and not publically available, but may be made accessible with Data Use Agreements with the Human Development Research Foundation http://hdrfoundation.org/.
 Researchers interested in access to the data may contact Victoria Baranov at victoria.baranov@unimelb.edu.au.
 It can take some months to negotiate data use agreements and gain access to the data.
 Completion of human subject research training may also be required (https://citiprogram.org).
 The author will assist with any reasonable replication attempts for two years following publication.